 Studies show that interventions related to health care providers and/or systems are known to improve smoking cessation among those people who visit those providers.
 Research as recent as 2008 showed physician advice to quit smoking led to a quit rate of 10.2% as opposed to 7.9% amongst those who did not receive this advice.
-Both motivational interviewing and cognitive-behavioral therapy have been shown to assist in smoking cessation as well, be it individual or group.
+Both motivational interviewing and cognitive-behavioral therapy assist in smoking cessation as well, be it individual or group.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.